 🎉 Things to do in Athens for groups

-Whether you’re rolling deep with the gang or it’s a cheeky mate-cation, Athens has the goods for a group jolly.
+Whether you’re rolling deep with the gang or it’s a cheeky mate-cation, Athens has the goods for group holidays.

 Start strong with brunch in Psiri – avo toast, freddo espresso and full Greek fry-ups all in the mix.